povar024/FpCf7/README.md

 During login, password_verify is used to compare the password the user provided with the hash.

 **Access Control Mechanism**

 With "access control," we ensure that users only have access to data that concerns them.
 In our web application, we implement this mechanism as follows:
 The user's identity is maintained through sessions.
 When the user logs in successfully, a session is created that contains information about the user.
 Specifically, it includes the user_id, which represents the user's unique identifier from the database.
 The "protected" page checks if there is an active session and if it contains valid information, such as the user_id.
 If the session does not exist or is empty, the user is redirected to the login page.
 The "protected" page is the one that requires access control and is related to the user's personal data.
-In our web application, this is:
-The Notes Page, where users can view, edit, and create only their own notes.
+In our web application, this is the Notes Page, where users can view, edit, and create only their own notes.
 The page checks if the user is logged in via the session before loading the data.
 If the user logs out, the session is destroyed, and all pages become inaccessible.
 This is achieved with the session_destroy command.
 In short, the access control mechanism protects user data, as everyone has access only to their own notes.
 A non-logged-in user does not have access to the notes page, as access is protected via sessions.
 If they try to connect to this page, they are redirected to the login page.